maripen/dwh/README.md

 # Simple Data Warehouse (extract, transform, load, query)
 Simple backend application that exposes data - extracted from a csv file - via an API.
 The system will automatically create the schema based on the input csv data types.
-The system also capable to handle multiple csv based collections, each uploaded csv is available in a separate collection by its filename.
+The system is also capable to handle multiple csv based collections, each uploaded csv is available in a separate collection by its filename.

 ## Technologies